Close

 Further to its normal fiduciary duties to the Company, the Board and CEO are accountable to the President to ensure that every disposal of investment is transacted at fair market value.

 Over time, Temasek has assembled a Board and management team made up of people from broad backgrounds, across various industries, in both public and private sectors, from Singapore and overseas.
-The majority of Temasek’s Board of Directors are independent.
+The majority of Temasek’s Board of Directors are non-executive independent private sector business leaders.

-Further information on the President’s involvement is covered comprehensively in the Ministry of Finance FAQ on their website, http://app.mof.gov.sg.
+Further information on the President’s role in safeguarding the reserves is covered comprehensively in the Ministry of Finance FAQ on their website, https://www.mof.gov.sg/policies/reserves/what-comprises-the-reserves-and-who-manages-them.

 What are the companies in Temasek’s portfolio?
 How many are listed and what is the market capitalisation of these companies?